boveus/blog/content/blog/guide-to-burp-suite.md

 end
 ```

-The three payloads tested 2 variations of a bash reverse shell that connects to a netcat listener, and one test for a command injection by seeing if I could create a file using the `touch` command.
-I was able to use this to determine if the application was vulnerable to one of the given gadget chain command combinations.
+I was able to use this to determine if the application was vulnerable to one of the gadget chains within ysoserial.
+Once this text file was generated, I was able to use it as an intruder payload, effectively using Burp to fuzz the application in a targeted, and controlled way.

-In a similar way, intruder payloads can be generated using other tools to fuzz an application.

 ## Burp